ericnishio/ericnishio.github.io/index.md

 subheading: A front-end developer’s portfolio and blog
 ---

 Hi, I'm Eric Nishio and I specialize in **JavaScript** and **Node.js**.
+My most recent personal project is [PennyClerk](https://pennyclerk.com)—an iOS & Android app for micromanaging your expenses and income.

 When I'm not building apps I like to read books, study languages, and play video games.
 Some of the tools and technologies I like to use are:

 - <a href="https://facebook.github.io/react/" target="_blank">React</a>